What is Biomedical Engineering?

 Course topics include areas of mechanical, manufacturing, and electronic engineering, specialised topics in biomedical engineering and courses in basic medical and biological sciences.
 Example biomedical courses include:

 In the third year you will study technical courses in both mechanical/manufacturing engineering and electronic engineering, along with courses in anatomy and physiology.
-In the fourth year and (optional) master’s (fifth) year you will study a range of technical subjects, including the specialised subject of biomedical engineering (see above).
+In the fourth (final) year and (optional) Master’s year you will study a range of technical subjects in greater depth.

 Project work is an important aspect of this degree and there is an extensive research facility available to students.
 You will carry out several projects, including a major Capstone research project in your final year.
 Examples of final-year projects include: